coderefinery/git-intro/content/archaeology.md

   ::::

   ::::{group-tab} VS Code
+    Switch to "Source Control", then the "..." menu, then "Branch", then "Create new branch from..." and now you can type a commit identifier (hash).

-    It seems this isn't easy to do built-in.
-Luckily, as usual, if you open the terminal and run the command line command, it works with the command line method.
-VS Code notices the updated files and lets you examine things.  **Make sure you change back to the main branch when you are done.**
+    Make sure you change back to the main branch when you are done.
   ::::
 :::::